dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     -   The root destination is *unchanged* so FPS is the same as IPS.
     -   The root box destination applies with modification, referred to here as an *override*, so FPS is different to IPS.
-    -   The root box destination is *blocked*.
-That could happen if, for example, the root box was on the edge of the zooming area.

-    In the blocked case, no further processing takes place.
-Otherwise processing continues to the next step.

 5. Update the root box to FPS and cascade the update down the zooming hierarchy.
 See under **Update Cascade**, below.